TheSilvered/nest/docs/c_api/c_api-function.md

 **Description:**

-Sets the mod_globals table of a function and all the functions defined inside it.
+Sets the `mod_globals` table of a function and all the functions defined inside it.

-If the field is already set or the function has a C body, it is not modified
+If the field is already set or the function has a C body, it is not modified.

 **Parameters:**

-- `func`: the function to change the mod_globals field of
+- `func`: the function to change the `mod_globals` field of
 - `map`: the map to set as the new value

 ---